Kedyn/SimpleJScript/README.md

 # SimpleJScripts

-Allows execution of JScript using MSScriptControl.ScriptControl com objects.
+Allows execution of JScript using MSScriptControl.ScriptControl/Tablacus.ScriptControl com objects.

 ## Installation

-Load `SimpleJScript.mrc` located in the root folder onto mIRC.
+Load `SimpleJScript.mrc` located in the root folder onto mIRC/AdiIRC.

+**Notes:**

+_If you are utilizing AdiIRC 64bit, you can download the [tsc64_1101.cab](https://github.com/tablacus/TablacusScriptControl/releases/tag/1.1.0.1) asset, extract, and run setup.exe.
+By doing so the script will fallback into utilizing Tablacus.ScriptControl._

 ## Usage